 On December 16, 2010, Cablevision's board of directors authorized Cablevision's management to move forward with the spin-off of Rainbow Media Holdings LLC ("RMH"), the direct wholly-owned subsidiary of AMC Networks, to Cablevision's stockholders (the "Distribution").
-It is anticipated that the spin-off will be in the form of a pro rata distribution to all Cablevision stockholders, with holders of Cablevision NY Group ("CNYG") Class A Common Stock receiving Class A Common Stock of AMC Networks and holders of CNYG Class B Common Stock receiving Class B Common Stock of AMC Networks.
+It is anticipated that the spin-off will be in the form of a pro rata distribution to all Cablevision stockholders, with holders of Cablevision NY Group ("CNYG") Class A Common Stock receiving Class A Common Stock of AMC Networks and holders of CNYG Class B Common Stock receiving Class B Common Stock receiving Class B Common Stock of AMC Networks.
 Both Cablevision and AMC Networks will continue to be controlled by the Dolan family through their ownership of Class B Common Stock.

 As part of the Distribution, the Company expects to incur approximately \$2,425,000 of new debt (the "New AMC Networks Debt"), consisting of \$1,725,000 aggregate principal amount of senior secured term loans and \$700,000 aggregate principal amount of senior unsecured notes.
-A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and, as partial consideration for Cablevision's contribution of the membership interests of RMH to the Company, approximately \$1,250,000 (net of discount) of New AMC Networks Debt will be issued to CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt.
+A portion of the proceeds of the New AMC Networks Debt will be used to repay all outstanding Company debt (excluding capital leases) and approximately \$1,250,000 of New AMC Networks Debt will be issued to Cablevision or CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt.

-Completion of the Distribution is subject to a number of external conditions, including the effectiveness of a Form 10 Information Statement with the Securities and Exchange Commission ("SEC") and the finalization of the terms and conditions of the required financing.
+Completion of the Distribution is subject to a number of external conditions, including the effectiveness of a Form 10 Information Statement with the Securities and Exchange Commission ("SEC") and the finalization of the terms and conditions of the required financing, as well as final approval by Cablevision's board of directors.
 In March 2011, Cablevision received a favorable letter ruling from the Internal Revenue Service ("IRS").